prestonharberts/bib/Bible/mark12.md

 While Jesus was teaching in the temple courts, he said, “How is it that the experts in the law say that the Christ is David’s son?
 ###### 36
 “David himself, by the Holy Spirit, said,
->  ‘ The Lord said to my lord,
+> ‘The Lord said to my lord,
->  “ Sit at my right hand,
+> “Sit at my right hand,
->  “ Until I put your enemies under your feet.”’
+> “Until I put your enemies under your feet.”’
 ###### 37
 “If David himself calls him ‘Lord,’ how can he be his son?”
 And the large crowd was listening to him with delight.
 ## Warnings About Experts in the Law